Rock Formations at the Emerald Forest Corridor properties. Photo by Lewis Ulman

 Oh, so close!
 Hocking Hills is inarguably the repository of the most stunningly beautiful landscapes in all of Ohio, attracting millions of tourists annually.
 Currenty, the two largest forest blocks in Hocking Hills are the 5300-acre contiguous Clear Creek Metro Park and the 11,500-acre Hocking Hills State Park and Forest, a more discontinuous mosaic.
 Where these two parks come the closest, they are separated by only one mile of privately-owned land.

 Picking up the puzzle pieces.
 A few years ago, the Arc of Appalachia began buying and protecting wildlands in Hocking County - in part to mitigate for the region’s intense development of cabins and residential retreats.
-To date, we have purchased eight properties, accepted three land donations, and hold four conservation easements, totalling 1333 acres.
+To date, we have purchased eight properties, accepted three land donations, and hold four conservation easements, totaling 1,333 acres!

 An arc of connection!
-It was only a few months ago that we looked at a map of our progress and recognized that - by sheer synchronicity - the Arc of Appalachia was already close to connecting the dots between Clear Creek Metro Park and Hocking Hills State Park, via 1055-acre Cantwell Cliffs State Park!
-See map below.
+It was only a few months ago that we looked at a map of our progress and recognized that, by sheer synchronicity, the Arc of Appalachia was already close to connecting the dots between Clear Creek Metro Park and Hocking Hills State Park, via 1,055-acre Cantwell Cliffs State Park!
+See the map below.

-Recently, when two new, large parcels of land came up for sale in the corridor , a new campaign was born for land we refer to as The Emerald Forest!
-The Emerald Forest, vitally strengthens the width and continuity of our envisioned connection corridor.
-Imagine the benefits to wildlife a protected corridor will bring!
-Scroll down for more details, and click on Hocking Hills Forever to view maps of all of our preservation work in Hocking County.
+Recently, when two large parcels of land came up for sale in the corridor region, the Emerald Forest campaign was born.
+Acquiring Emerald Forest will significantly widen the corridor and increase the opportunities for the final connection.
+Imagine the benefits to wildlife that a protected corridor of this size will bring!
+Scroll down for more details, and click on Hocking Hills Forever to view maps of all of the Arc’s preservation work in Hocking County.

 The 210 acres that compose the Emerald Forest boast pristine streams with clean sandy substrates, beaver ponds, striking rock formations, extensive wetlands of skunk cabbage, and vast colonies of wet-loving ferns.
 This preservation opportunity is simply breathtaking!